-- 5 catchment to have been impacted by landsliding.
-In the analysis, the average depth of the landslides was varied from 0.5 to 5 m, the average background erosion rate from 0.2 to 2.0 mm yr-1, and the average landslide surface production rate from 10 to 60 atoms g-1 yr-1.
-We use an average landslide depth where in reality, the depths of individual landslides occurring in response to an earthquake or intense storm are likely to fit a power-law distribution (Hovius et al., 1997).
-However, at any point in time it is unlikely that the full power-law distribution of landslide depths is sampled or integrated into the catchment - 10 wide signal, due to the recurrence interval and amount of time taken to evacuate larger and deeper co-seismic landslides.
-Sediment generated by inter-seismic landsliding is assumed to be represented in the background erosion rate imposed across the catchment, whilst the sediment generated by the landslide event is assumed to reflect a large co-seismic event (i.e. the tail-end of landslide-frequency distribution).
-We also assume that the CRN-10Be concentration profile in the upper 2 m of the landscape is in steady-state before landsliding.
-This assumption is more important in slowly eroding landscapes, where it may - 15 take tens of thousands of years to reach secular equilibrium (Dunai, 2010).
-This may result in over-estimated landslide CRN Be concentrations in our analysis, if the CRN-Be concentration profile is not in equilibrium.
-Similarly, landsliding is more likely to occur in parts of the landscape undergoing faster erosion rates where above a certain hillslope gradient, erosion rate becomes less closely correlated (to hillslope gradient) as the main mechanism of erosion changes from transport-limited to detatchment-limited processes (Binnie et al., 2007).
-It might therefore be expected that these regions have initially lower CRN - 20 Be concentrations.
-By varying the landslide surface production rates increasing the average landslide erosion rate (relative to the catchment-average erosion rate applied across the rest of the catchment) in our analysis, we indirectly assess the importance of such effects.
+$\begin{array}{c} 3470000\\ y{2}20000\\ y{2}70000\\ y{2}20000\\ y{2}20000\\ y{2}20000\\ y{2}000\\ y{2}00\\ y{2}00$ erosion rate from 0.2 to $2.0 \text{ mm yr}^{-1}$ and the average landslide surface production rate from 10 to 60 atoms $g^{-1} yr^{-1}$ .
+We use an average landslide depth where, in reality, the depths of individual landslides occurring in response to an earthquake or intense storm are likely to fit a power-law distribution (Hovius et al., 1997).
+However, at any point in time it is unlikely that the full power-law distribution of landslide depths is sampled or integrated into the catchment wide signal, due to the recurrence interval and amount of time taken to evacuate larger and deeper co-seismic landslides.
+Sediment generated by inter-seismic landsliding is assumed to be represented in the background erosion rate imposed across the catchment, whilst the sediment generated by the landslide event is assumed to reflect a large co-seismic event (i.e. the tail-end of landslide frequency distribution).
+We also assume that the Be concentration profile in the upper 2 m of the landscape is in steady state before landsliding.
+This assumption is more important in slowly eroding landscapes, where it may take tens of thousands of years to reach secular equilibrium (Dunai, 2010).
+This may result in over-estimated landslide Be concentrations in our analysis, if the Be concentration profile is not in equilibrium.
+Similarly, landsliding is more likely to occur in parts of the landscape undergoing faster erosion rates where, above a certain hillslope gradient, erosion rate becomes less closely correlated (to hillslope gradient) as the main mechanism of erosion changes from transport-limited to detachment-limited processes (Binnie et al., 2007).
+It might therefore be expected that these regions have initially lower Be concentrations.
+By increasing the average landslide erosion rate (relative to the catchmentaverage erosion rate applied across the rest of the catchment) in our analysis, we indirectly assess the importance of such effects.